nodejs/api-docs-tooling/README.md

 </p>

 <p align="center">
-  <code>api-docs-tooling</code> is a tool to generate API documentation of a Node.js project. <a href="https://github.com/nodejs/node/issues/52343">See this issue</a> for more information.
+  <code>api-docs-tooling</code> is a tool to generate API documentation of Node.js. <a href="https://github.com/nodejs/node/issues/52343">See this issue</a> for more information.
 </p>

 <p align="center">